sslovyan/Personal-Projects/Data Science/Python/Fatal Police Shootings/README.md

 <br>

 ## Purpose
 Awareness of fatal police shootings in the U.S. has gained more awareness over the last couple of years.
-Intellectual curiousity led me to explore the dataset, cluster cities together, and attempt to predict the number of fatal police shootings in major cities.
+Intellectual curiousity has led me to explore the dataset and ultimately create a dashboard where users can view the data.

 ## Problem Statement